 1. Select your table.

-// Choose which stats to replace.
+// Choose which stats to replace based on those available for numeric data

 var upper_statistic_to_replace = "Maximum";